CodinGame/codingame-sdk-playground/core-concepts/core-4-configuration.md

 ```
 The colors must respect the above format.

-You can change the identifier of your game for the IDE's cache by adding an export to `config.js`:
+You can change the identifier of your game for the online IDE's cache by adding an export to `config.js`:
 ```javascript
 export const gameName = 'MyGame';
 ```
-This doesn't have any effect on user experience yet.
+This doesn't have any effect in the local test page.
+It is used to store the viewer options, such as player speed, selected by the user.

 ### Statement